mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 | WebSockets   | [Socket io][17]      | The WebSockets protocol is faster and more flexible than AJAX for most applications.
 Consider using [pure websockets][18] client with a [websocket][19] server on a NodeJs with modern browsers (IE10+) |

 # But I want the comfort of a Framework [Updated 2016-11-20]
-The npm package [hi\_score][21] is moving along nicely.
+The NPM package [hi\_score][21] is moving along nicely.
 It includes all the tools needed to deploy a modern, well packaged SPA for production.
-It includes architecture diagrams, example code, and dynamic installation and linking of best-in-class libraries with **no inversion of control** frameworks.
-Let's install it and inspect code coverage in about a minute:
+It includes architecture diagrams, example code, code compression and obsfucation, and dynamic installation and linking of best-in-class libraries You can install and inspect the cod in about a minute:

 ```bash
   npm install hi_score